Silidrone/ai-taggame/README.md

 The agent uses the SARSA (State-Action-Reward-State-Action) reinforcement learning algorithm with neural network function approximation.
 The RL framework models MDP environments and is designed to be extensible, any environment that implements the MDP interface can work with the RL algorithms.
 The tag game environment is implemented in Python using Pygame for rendering and physics.

+## Environment and Episode Structure

+The tag game environment operates on a simple episode structure where each episode represents a complete round of the game.
+An episode begins when both the tagger and the evader (our RL agent) are placed at random positions on the game field.
+During the episode, the RL agent attempts to avoid being tagged by the tagger while the tagger pursues the agent.

+When the RL agent gets tagged, the episode terminates and the environment automatically resets both players to new random positions to begin the next episode.
+This reset mechanism ensures that each episode starts from a fresh state, preventing the agent from becoming overly specialized to specific starting positions and encouraging it to learn general evasion strategies that work from any initial configuration.

 ## Development History

 This framework was originally built as part of the [ai-from-scratch](https://github.com/Silidrone/ai-from-scratch) repository in C++, where the neural network was implemented from scratch with custom backpropagation.
 The original C++ version worked with an environment that the agent communicated with over sockets, a 2D tag game written in Java that handled the game physics and rendering.